konstantine25b/polymarket_algo/src/polymarket/order_book/README.md

 - Stores historical order book data
 - Displays market status and probabilities in terminal
 - Shows token IDs for easy market trading integration
+- Returns market data in JSON format for programmatic use

 ## Usage